-29. For projects within 15 miles of salt water - Certi-label® roof shakes and shingles shall be secured with two (2) stainless steel Type 316 nails.
+29. For projects within 15 miles of salt water - Certi-label® roof shakes and shingles must be secured with two (2) stainless steel Type 316 nails.
+Check with local building code official.

-For locations outside the 15 mile range of salt water - Certi-label® roof shakes and shingles shall be secured with two (2) fasteners: stainless steel Type 304, Type 316, or hot-dipped galvanized with a coating weight of ASTM A153 Class D (1.0 oz/ft2).
+For locations outside the 15 mile range of salt water -Certi-label® roof shakes and shingles shall be secured with two (2) fasteners: stainless steel Type 304, Type 316 or hot-dipped galvanized after fastener fabrication with a coating weight of ASTM A153 Class D (1.0 oz/ft).

-For Pressure-Impregnated Treated Products
+For Pressure-Impregnated Treated Products -